iMoneza/documentation/docs/resource-access-api-concepts.md

 This is the general process that should be implemented by iMoneza consumers that enforce AJAX-based server-side access control.

 1. The user requests a page.
-2. The CMS plugin ensures that a response is served with the protected content truncated, removed, or replaced.
+2. The consumer website ensures that a response is served with the protected content truncated, removed, or replaced.
   * For instance, it may return only the first 100 words of the protected content, or it could return a summary instead of the actual content.
   * The rest of the page, outside the protected content, would be returned as usual.
   * A reference to the JavaScript Library would be included in the response, including a custom `onAccessGranted` callback function.
-  * A dynamic resource creation XML block can still be present.
+  * (Note: A dynamic resource creation XML block can still be present)
 3. The JavaScript Library runs in the user's web browser, determining if the user has access to the resource.
   * The JavaScript Library will set a cookie named `iMonezaUT` that contains the user token.
-4. If/once the user has access (for instance, after purchasing the item through the paywall), the JavaScript Library calls a custom `onAccessGranted` callback function added to the page by the CMS plugin.
+4. If/once the user has access (for instance, after purchasing the item through the paywall), the JavaScript Library calls a custom `onAccessGranted` callback function (previously added to the page by the website in step 2).
-5. The custom `onAccessGranted` function performs an AJAX request back to the CMS plugin.
+5. The custom `onAccessGranted` function performs an AJAX request back to the website.
-6. While processing the AJAX request, the CMS plugin makes a call to the Resource Access API to verify the user has access to the resource.
+6. While processing the AJAX request, the website makes a call to the Resource Access API to verify the user has access to the resource.
   * A `GET` request to the endpoint `/api/Resource/{apiKey}/{resourceKey}?UserToken={userToken}&ResourceURL={url}` is performed.
 The `userToken` contains the value of the `iMonezaUT` cookie set by the JavaScript Library.
-  * If the `AccessActionURL` value returned by the Resource Access API is empty, the CMS plugin then serves the full content for the resource, and the custom `onAccessGranted` function renders the successful result.
+  * If the `AccessActionURL` value returned by the Resource Access API is empty, the website then serves the full content for the resource, and the custom `onAccessGranted` function renders the successful result.
   * If the `AccessActionURL` value returned by the Resource Access API is not empty, the user does not have access.
-The CMS plugin returns a 403 error and the custom `onAccessGranted` doesn't make any changes to the page.
+The website returns a 403 error and the custom `onAccessGranted` doesn't make any changes to the page.

 One advantage of the AJAX-based approach is that no special accommodations need to be made to handle the `iMonezaTUT` URL parameter.